afpineda/NuS-NimBLE-Serial/README.md

 Summary:

 - The `NuSerial` object provides non-blocking serial communications through BLE.
-- The `NuStream` object provides blocking serial communications through BLE.
+- The `NuStream` object provides blocking serial communications through BLE (recommended).
-- Create your own object to provide a custom protocol based on serial communications through BLE, by deriving a new class from
+- Create your own object to provide a custom protocol based on serial communications through BLE, by deriving a new class from `NordicUARTService`.
-  `NordicUARTService`.

 The **basic rules** are: